Martin Adolf Bormann: Early life

 Bormann was born in the southern Munich suburb of Grünwald, Bavaria, the eldest of the ten children of the head of the Nazi Party Chancellery and private secretary to Adolf Hitler, Martin Bormann (1900–1945) and his wife, Gerda Buch (1909–1946).
 He was baptised in the German Evangelical Church with Adolf Hitler as his godfather.
-His parents would not baptise some of their subsequent children on account of their hostility to Christianity and did not raise their children religiously.
-Nicknamed Krönzi, short for Kronprinz (German for crown prince), he was an ardent young Nazi, attending the Nazi Party Academy of Matrei am Brenner in the Tyrol from 1940 to 1945.
+His parents did not baptise some of their subsequent children on account of their hostility to Christianity and did not raise their children religiously.
+Nicknamed Krönzi, a hypocoristic form of Kronprinz (German for 'crown prince'), he was an ardent young Nazi, attending the Nazi Party Academy of Matrei am Brenner in the Tyrol from 1940 to 1945.

 On 15 April 1945, the school closed and young Martin was advised by a party functionary in Munich, named Hummel, to try to reach his mother in the still German-occupied hamlet of Val Gardena/Gröden, near Selva/Wolkenstein in Italian South Tyrol.
 Unable to get there, he found himself stranded in Salzburg, where the Gauleiter provided him with false identity papers and he found hospitality with a Catholic farmer, Nikolaus Hohenwarter, at the Querleitnerhof, halfway up a mountain in the Salzburg Alps.